loov/goda/README.md

 _Note: the exact syntax of the command line arguments has not yet been finalized.
 So expect some changes to it._

-To install:
+### Installation

+To install, you'll need a recent version of Go and then you can install via:

 ```
 go install github.com/loov/goda@latest
 ```

+The commands assume that your GOBIN is reachable on path.

+The graph visualizations require [GraphViz](https://graphviz.org/) for rendering the graph.

-Cool things it can do:
+## Cool things it can do

 ```
 # All of the commands should be run in the cloned repository.